The Age of Innocence: Ellen Olenska

 May's cousin and Mrs. Manson Mingott's granddaughter.
 She became a countess by marrying Polish Count Olenski, a European nobleman.
 Her husband was allegedly cruel and abusive, stole Ellen's fortune and had affairs with other women.
 When the story begins, Ellen has fled her unhappy marriage, lived in Venice with her husband's secretary, and has returned to her family in New York City.
 She is a free spirit who helps Newland Archer see beyond narrow New York society.
 She treats her maid, Nastasia, as an equal, offering the servant her own cape before sending her out on an errand.
 She attends parties with disreputable people such as Julius Beaufort and Mrs. Lemuel Struthers, and she invites Newland, the fiancé of her cousin May, to visit her.
 Ellen suffers as much as Newland from their impossible love, but she is willing to live in emotional limbo so long as they can love each other at a distance.
-Ellen's love for Newland drives her important decisions: dropping divorce from Count Olenski, remaining in America, and offering Newland choice of sexual consummation only once, and then disappearing from his life.
+Ellen's love for Newland drives her important decisions: dropping divorce from Count Olenski, remaining in America, and offering Newland the choice of sexual consummation only once, and then disappearing from his life.
 Her conscience and responsibility to family complicate her love for Newland.
 When she learns of May's pregnancy, Ellen immediately decides to leave America, refusing Newland's attempt to follow her to Europe, and so allow cousin May to start her family with her husband Newland.
 The reception of Ellen's character has changed over time.
 From a willful temptress to a fabulously independent woman, far ahead of her time, one thing is for certain: “Ellen has only to walk alone across a drawing room to offend its definitions.”